Music as resistance: Kyiv’s orchestra plays on

 Another flutist, Maria Khmelova, was next to him.
 The day after Russia invaded, a residential building, two streets down from her home, was pummeled by suspected debris from a rocket, injuring several civilians.
 Khmelova, dressed in a black hoodie, said her son and parents fled to the western city of Lviv.

-But she remained to take care of her 86-year-old, bedridden grandmother.
+But she remained to take care of her 86-year-old bedridden grandmother.

 “She’s lying on the bed, she can’t move,” said Khmelova, who has played the flute since she was a child.
 “She’s close to dying.”